VePhaneendra/Deelsolv/README.md

 ### Web Technologies Used

-React : I consider this because it is easy to implement compared to Next.js , create UI and it offer benefits of resuable amd attribute based archecture.
+React. and java script : I consider this because it is easy to implement compared to Next.js , create UI and it offer benefits of resuable amd attribute based archecture.

 PokeAPI : This api give free pokemon complete information and some staticial data about the pokemon.

-CSS and HTML : Both used to building web pages and one for creating web page and second one for styling the web page.
+ HTML and CSS : Both used to building web pages and one for creating web page and second one for styling the web page.

 The Axios : It is used to made requests to application programm interface(API).